Angelique Kerber: Career

-2003–2011: Early career, maiden WTA final and US Open semifinals
+2003–2011: First WTA Tour final and US Open semifinals

 Kerber made her first attempt to qualify for a WTA tournament in January 2005, at the Auckland Open, falling to Janette Husárová in the final round.
-She then recorded her Grand Slam main draw debut year in 2007, at the French Open where she lost to Elena Dementieva in the opening round.
-Shortly after, she appeared in the main draw of a WTA tournament for the first time, in Birmingham, where she made the third round, losing to fifth seed Marion Bartoli, who was the eventual runner-up at Wimbledon that year.
+In 2007, she made her Grand Slam main-draw debut at the French Open where she lost to 13th seed Elena Dementieva in the opening round.
+Shortly after, she appeared in the main draw of a WTA tournament for the first time, in Birmingham, where she reached the third round, losing to fifth seed Marion Bartoli, who was the eventual runner-up at Wimbledon that year.
 The week after Birmingham, she reached her first main draw quarterfinal at the Rosmalen Open where she was beaten by eventual champion Anna Chakvetadze, and then fell to Chakvetadze once more, in the first round of Wimbledon.
 At the US Open, Kerber drew Serena Williams in the first round and lost in straight sets.
 Kerber achieved her first top-100 season finish in 2007, at world No. 84.
-She also won eight titles on the ITF circuit from 2004 to 2007.
+She won eight titles on the ITF circuit from 2004 to 2007.

-Kerber attained her first Grand Slam victory in 2008 at the Australian Open by defeating Maret Ani, before losing to 25th seed Francesca Schiavone.
+Kerber achieved her first Grand Slam victory in 2008 at the Australian Open by defeating Maret Ani, before losing to 25th seed Francesca Schiavone.
 She also made the third round at Indian Wells where she lost to sixth seed Bartoli.
 Kerber did not progress much that year after that, besides winning a further two ITF titles.
 Her struggles would continue in 2009 as she managed just three wins in WTA main draws.
 She did qualify for the US Open that year, where she made the second round.
 She also won her 11th and final ITF title that year.
 She finished 2008 and 2009 respectively ranked barely outside the top 100, at No. 108 and No. 106, respectively.